-A clutter free living room may seem like a challenge.
+The living room presents a unique set of organizational challenges.
 The living room is, after all, home to some of the biggest, bulkiest objects you own.
 You have your basic sofa, chair, end table, and coffee table.
 Note that none of these pieces usually has storage.

-The main goal here is to create a room in which family members and guests feel comfortable.
+The main goal here is to create a clutter free room in which family members and guests feel comfortable.

 Start retooling this family hub by taking a good look around the room.
 Are your shelves too jam-packed to do justice to the photos, book collections, and family heirlooms that vie for space there?